Labour Party (Mauritius)

-The Labour Party (Parti Travailliste; Parti Travayis, PTr) is a centre-left social democratic political party in Mauritius.
-It is one of four main Mauritian political parties, along with the Mauritian Militant Movement (MMM), the Militant Socialist Movement (MSM) and the Parti Mauricien Social Démocrate (PMSD).
-The party is led by Navin Ramgoolam.
+The Labour Party (Parti travailliste, /fr/; Parti Travayis, PTr) is a centre-left social democratic political party in Mauritius.
+It is one of two main Mauritian political parties, along with the Mauritian Militant Movement (MMM).The party is led by Navin Ramgoolam.
 It tends to be more popular amongst Indo-Mauritians, especially in more rural areas.

 Founded in 1936, the Labour Party is the oldest major political party in the Republic and has remained in power from 1948 to 1982, from 1995 to 2000 and from 2005 to 2014.
 From 1983 to 1990, it was part of a coalition government as a minority partner.
 As a member of the Labour Party-MMM alliance, it elected four members of parliament in the general election of 2014.

 History

 The Mauritius Labour Party was founded in 1936.
 Its founding principles mirrored those of the British Labour Party: to protect workers' rights and freedoms and support a higher wage rate with paid leave.
 The movement was encouraged by 55 conferences held by the party leaders throughout the country.
 Among other goals were resolutions to obtain suffrage for working class representation in the Legislative Council, establish a Department of Labour, prohibit capitalist exploitation of sugar plantations and implement socialist values among Mauritian government agencies.

 The party founders were Maurice Curé, Jean Prosper, Mamode Assenjee, Hassenjee Jeetoo, Barthelemy Ohsan, Samuel Barbe, Emmanuel Anquetil, Godefroy Moutia and Pandit Sahadeo.
 Cure served as President of the Party until he was forced to resign in 1941, at which point Anquetil took over.
 Anquetil died in December 1946, and Guy Rozemont served as leader until his death in 1956 at age 41.

 The arrival of Seewoosagur Ramgoolam in 1958 marked an important step.
 He was in favor of an independent Mauritius within the Commonwealth of Nations.
 Following the victory of the Independence Party in the general election of 1967, a constitutional agreement was made in Parliament following conferences in Lancaster and London.
 The coalition government, including the Labour Party, and the IFB and CAM sealed the pact for Independence.
 The Labour Party, led by Ramgoolam, along with Veerasamy Ringadoo, Satcam Boolell and Harold Walter, in coalition with the CAM led by Abdool Razack Mohamed and the IFB led by Sookdeo Bissoondoyal, pushed a motion in the Legislative Council to provide for an independent country to be declared on 12 March 1968.